wuqui/lex231/pages/10 Lexical innovation.md

 	- study lexical innovations in corpora collapsed:: true
-		- using the case study words from [[Würschinger2021Social]], collapsed:: true
+		- using the case study words from [[Würschinger2021Social]],
 			- ((d2cf2578-ed9f-4cc0-826e-fcf1255ac7c0))
-		- for each of these words collect data from the [[NOW]] corpus about their collapsed:: true
+		- for each of these words collect data from the [[NOW]] corpus about
-			- total usage frequency
+			- their total usage frequency (absolute and relative)
-			- whether they are increasing or decreasing in conventionality over time
+			- whether they are increasing or decreasing in frequency/conventionality over time
 			- compare the data from the NOW corpus to the results in [[Würschinger2021Social]]
 	- identify all neologisms that were first used after 2000 according to the [[OED]]